michael-yuji/vmrun/README.md

   - The `next_target` field define a target to be used when the current target reboots.
 - House keeping
   - Automatically cleanup ephemeral resources left by bhyve.
 For example `*.sock` left by `virtio-console`

+*Limited UCL support by using `uclcmd` to provide JSON representation is also supported*

 ## Configuration
 **An example configuration will be:**